-A target bonus payout expressed as a percentage of annual base salary was established for each named executive officer, with a 90% target payout established for Mr. Cleveland and a 50% target payout established for each of the other named executive officers.
-The revenue factor is zero for 2012 revenue below specified threshold amounts for Proto Labs and each of its business units, is 50% at those threshold amounts, and increases (with no maximum) in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts.
-The revenue payout threshold for our European Union business unit was reduced in October 2012 to reflect our adjusted performance expectations for this business unit due to the economic climate in the European Union.
-This reduction did not impact the bonus payable to our named executive officers.
+The revenue factor is zero for 2013 revenue below specified threshold amounts for Proto Labs and each of its business units, is 50% at those threshold amounts, and increases (with no maximum) in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts.

-For 2012, the compensation committee's decisions regarding the numerical goals associated with the revenue growth and AOI objectives were consistent with the compensation committee's stated philosophy of designating target objectives that are reasonably achievable but still reflect appreciable growth over the previous year.
-As a result, for each of our named executive officers, the compensation committee approved threshold revenue objective for 2012 equal to an increase of the actual revenue before allowances from 2011 of 15%.
-Our target revenue was 30% revenue growth on a consolidated level.
-The following table summarizes the Company-wide revenue objectives for 2012, as well as our actual performance during 2012:
+For 2013, the compensation committee's decisions regarding the numerical goals associated with the revenue growth and AOI objectives were consistent with the compensation committee's stated philosophy of designating target objectives that are reasonably achievable but still reflect appreciable growth over the previous year.
+As a result, the compensation committee approved a threshold consolidated revenue objective for 2013 equal to an increase of the actual revenue before allowances from 2012 of 12%.
+Our target revenue was 25% revenue growth on a consolidated level.
+The threshold revenue objective for 2013 for our operations in the E.U., which is relevant to Mr. Tumelty's 2013 incentive compensation, was 15% growth.
+The target revenue growth for the E.U. was 26%.
+The following table summarizes the revenue objectives for 2013, as well as our actual performance during 2013: